Alina Habba

-Alina Saad Habba (born March 25, 1984) is an American lawyer and political advisor who has served as the acting United States Attorney for the District of New Jersey since July 2025, having previously served in an interim capacity from March 2025; her continued tenure since July 2025 is disputed, and was voided by a judge, though he stayed his order.
-Habba previously served as a counselor to the president.
-From 2021 to 2025, she was a legal spokesperson for President Donald Trump, and a senior advisor for MAGA, Inc., Trump's super PAC.
+Alina Saad Habba (born March 25, 1984) is an American lawyer and political advisor who was named acting United States attorney for the District of New Jersey in July 2025, having previously served in an interim capacity from March 2025.
+Her July appointment was ruled unlawful in August 2025 and the ruling was upheld on appeal in December 2025.
+She announced her resignation from the post on December 8, 2025.
+A member of the Republican Party, she previously served as a counselor to the president from January to March 2025.

-She is also a managing partner of Habba, Madaio & Associates, a law firm based in Bedminster, New Jersey, with an office in New York City.
-In December 2024, Trump named Habba as his counselor to the president.
+From 2021 to 2025, Habba served as a legal spokesperson for President Donald Trump, and as a senior advisor for MAGA, Inc., Trump's super PAC.
+She has been sanctioned by courts for filing frivolous lawsuits on behalf of Trump.
+She was also a managing partner of Habba, Madaio & Associates, a law firm based in Bedminster, New Jersey, with an office in New York City.

 Early life and education

 Habba and her two siblings were born in Summit, New Jersey.
 Their parents were Chaldean Catholics who emigrated from Iraq to the United States in the early 1980s to escape persecution in their home country.
 Her father, Saad F. Habba, is a gastroenterologist.
 Habba graduated from Kent Place School in 2002.
 She attended Lehigh University, graduating in 2005 with a bachelor's degree in political science.

 Between 2005 and 2007, Habba worked in the fashion industry in accessories production and marketing with executives at Marc Jacobs.
 According to her, though she enjoyed the fashion industry, she decided to attend law school for financial reasons.
 She obtained a Juris Doctor from the Widener University Commonwealth Law School in 2010.